Search for flavour-changing neutral-current couplings between the top quark and the photon with the ATLAS detector at $\sqrt{s} = 13$ TeV: Neural network for discrimination between signal and background

 \section{Neural network for discrimination between signal and background}

 The signal is distinguished from the sum of the background processes by a fully connected feed-forward NN with backpropagation, implemented in {\textsc Keras}~\cite{chollet2015keras} with the {\textsc TensorFlow}~\cite{tensorflow2015-whitepaper} back end.
 Separate NNs are trained for FCNC processes with a $tu\gamma$ or a $tc\gamma$ vertex, reflecting the differences stemming mainly from the different PDFs involved in the production mode.
-Differences between the LH and RH couplings were found to mostly impact the acceptance of the event selection, while no significant impact on the discrimination power of the network was found.
+Differences between the LH and RH couplings were found to mostly impact the acceptance of the event selection.
+The following acceptances were found for the FCNC production modes: $8.2\%$ for the $tu\gamma$ LH coupling, $6.7\%$ for the $tu\gamma$ RH coupling, $9.3\%$ for the $tc\gamma$ LH coupling and $7.5\%$ for the $tc\gamma$ RH coupling.
+For the decay modes, the acceptances are $6.6\%$ for the $tu\gamma$ coupling and $5.8\%$ for the $tc\gamma$ coupling.
+However, no significant impact on the discrimination power of the network was found originating from the difference of the LH and RH couplings.
 Thus, the LH and RH couplings are not separated in the network.

 An optimised set of 37 variables is used as the input to the NN: these were selected by removing the input variables with negligible impact on the separation power of the final discriminant.
 The input variables include the \pt and $\eta$ of the charged leptons, photons, $b$-tagged jets and the two leading non-$b$-tagged jets, \met and the photon conversion status.
 High-level variables, such as invariant masses and angular distances between the objects, jet multiplicities and the $b$-tagging information, are also included.
 All variables are transformed using {\textsc scikit-learn}'s~\cite{Pedregosa:2012toh} StandardScaler.